 Types Of Creatine

 Currently there seems to be no good evidence that creatine + other stuff (glutamine, etc.) is any better than creatine alone.
 For the moment, I would steer clear of liquid creatine supplements because they tend to break down faster.
+The jury is also out on Creatine Nitrate too.

 Likewise, dont pay extra for “buffered” creatine products.
 According to some research, they don't appear to be any better than regular creatine monohydrate.